digidigital/quakejs-installer/README.md

 * Installs all necessary tools
 * Creates a separate user
 * Many settings can be adjusted by simply applying changes to a config file
+* Adds the BFG10, grenade launcher and replaces the machine gun
+* Replaces the broken wearoff sound with silence
-* Drop your maps and additional assets in folders
+* Simply drop your custom maps and additional assets in folders
 * Checksums get calculated automatically
 * Mapcycles will be genererated and added to server.cfg-files automatically
 * Support for automated downloads of ZIPed maps and other assets